cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-cluster.md

 The name of an index.

-`VERBOSE`
+VERBOSE`**

-:   Prints a progress report as each table is clustered.
+Prints a progress report as each table is clustered.

 **`table_name`**